Michael and I went to London for a few days in the beginning of February and I finally got around to doing my literary tour of London.

 Spend the Afternoon Browsing Books On Charing Cross Road

-After your stomach is full and you’re a bit starry eyed rom a few pints, walk 6 minutes to Charing Cross Road and spend the rest of the afternoon browsing the independent bookshops.
-There are 5 bookstores on the same road, some filled with rare books, others with used books where you can get anything from popular fiction to a classic novel for a pound.
+After your stomach is full and you’re a bit starry eyed from a few pints, walk 6 minutes to Charing Cross Road.
+Spend the rest of the afternoon browsing independent bookshops that fill this street.
+There are 5 bookstores on the same road.
+Some are littered with rare books.
+Others, with used books.
+You can get anything from popular fiction to the classics for a pound.
 There is even a really cool comic book store, if that’s what you like.

 Finish off your tour at the Pillars of Hercules Pub

-After a long afternoon of browsing books, you can either go back to your Airbnb or hotel to rest like we did and then head over to this pub once the sun goes down (take the Piccadilly line to Leicester Square) or you can walk 7 minutes straight from Charing Cross Road to the Pillars of Hercules Pub.
+After a long afternoon of browsing books, you can go head over to Pillars of Hercules once the sun goes down (take the Piccadilly line to Leicester Square).
+Or, you can walk 7 minutes straight from Charing Cross Road.

-This pub is probably my new favorite pub in London, which is saying a lot because it’s hard for me to not say every pub in London is my favorite.
+This is probably my new favorite pub in London.
+That’s saying a lot because it’s hard for me to not say every pub in London is my favorite.
 (I just love pub culture, I can’t help myself).

 Pillars of Hercules has been around since the 1700s but became a staple in the 20th century.
 Dickens loved it so much that he mentions the pub in A Tale of Two Cities.
-In fact, the street neighboring it is called Manette St, named, of course, after Dr. Mannette from the story.
+The street neighboring this pub is called Manette St, named, of course, after Dr. Mannette from the story.

 However, the pub’s most frequent visitor was most definitely George Orwell.

-He loved the place so much that the walls are adorned with multiple pictures of Orwell drinking there.
-However, it’s also been a frequent haunt of other writers like Francis Thompson, Martin Amis, and Julian Barnes.
+Orwell’s photos are adorned all over the wall.
+However, it’s also been a frequent haunt of other writers like: Francis Thompson, Martin Amis, and Julian Barnes.

-This pub had the chillest environment of any pub I’ve ever been to on a Saturday night.
-The atmosphere was filled with laughter and the whole place just gave off a good vibe.
-We drank a few pints here and Michael liked it so much, he even got a bit tipsy.
+This pub had the chillest environment of any pub I’ve ever been to.
+The atmosphere was filled with laughter.
+The whole place just gave off a good vibe.
+We drank a few pints here.
+Michael liked it so much, he even got a bit tipsy.

-Literary tour or not, I will absolutely pull an Orwell and frequent this pub over and over next time I’m in London.
+Literary tour of London or not, I will absolutely pull an Orwell and frequent this pub over and over.

-This has nothing to do with literature, but Pillars of Hercules is about a 5 minute walk from Chinatown and there’s nothing better than drunken dumplings after a day of books and a night of beer (and more books).
+This has nothing to do with literature, but Pillars of Hercules is about a 5 minute walk from Chinatown.
+There’s nothing better than drunken dumplings after a day of books and a night of beer (and more books).

 We went here.